 Thankfully, Luke is now in remission, but his treatment continues for many more months to ensure all cancer cells are destroyed in his body.
 Even though Luke visits the clinic once a month, he is back doing things he loves like playing hockey on his own team, coached by Clayton Hall, who plays on Team Hope, for the Hockey Marathon for Kids.

 “I am so grateful for the Hockey Marathon for Kids stepping up for children like Luke by taking on this incredible feat in support of cancer research,” says Erin.
 “It’s truly awe-inspiring that they will play this marathon hockey game all in hopes of ensuring children with cancer can get back to being kids again.
 We can’t wait to cheer on all the players and watch them beat the world record again.”

 New hope for patients with hard-to-treat cancers is emerging from a different approach to treatment called immunotherapy – harnessing the power of a patient’s own immune system to attack and kill their cancer.
 This type of therapy may hold the key to the most significant progress in decades toward curing treatment-resistant cancers like brain cancers, relapsed leukemias and cancers that start in the bone or soft tissue.
-Your support of Hockey Marathon for the Kids will enable a dedicated team of clinicians and researchers at the Alberta Children’s Hospital and University of Calgary to accelerate the development of more novel cellular immunotherapies to fight more types of cancer.
+Support of Hockey Marathon for the Kids will enable a dedicated team of clinicians and researchers at the Alberta Children’s Hospital and University of Calgary to accelerate the development of more novel cellular immunotherapies to fight more types of cancer.
 Read more about Hockey Marathon for the Kids here.